 Graduate students who demonstrate excellence in the classroom and work with undergraduate students in other ways that enhance the undergraduate educational experience are nominated by department heads or faculty mentors.
 Graduate students may be nominated regardless of their appointment, as some departments require all graduate students to have a teaching experience.
 Evidence of professional development as an instructor is also considered.
 The recipient(s) will also receive the North American Colleges and Teachers of Agriculture (NACTA) Graduate Student Teaching Award of Merit Certificate.

-The nomination package should include the following:
+The nomination packet should include the following:

 - A nomination letter that addresses the nature and quality of the graduate student’s teaching efforts in the department written by the department head or the faculty member supervising the graduate student’s teaching